MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Basic Electricity

-5. Calculate the equivalent resistance between A and B
+5. The total resistance between A and B are?

 6 / 16